 10) Upon arrival, every student should go directly to their study hall seat or classroom.
 There is not a space for socializing inside of our THEO facility.

 11) Although the refrigerator and vending machine will be available for use, the student lunch room is limited to fewer than nine students who must be eating.
 Students are also able to eat outside – in the courtyard, on the benches or on the steps.
 At this time McDonald’s is open.
 Students may eat in their car, but THEO doesn’t monitor if social distancing is violated by one or more students eating together in outside of our THEO facility.
 Determine if your students are mature enough to follow your family protocols and respect the boundaries of other students before sending them to THEO.

 12) Cleaning protocols: The restrooms will be cleaned multiple times during the day.
 In every classroom, a paper towel dispenser was installed and we added a bottle of Cintas sanitizer.
 After every class, the teachers or one or two students will spray down the tables, chairs, door handle and light switch.
 Some are more sensitive to chemicals than others, so we will seek permission before having your student assist with cleaning.

-13) If a student tests positive for the COVID virus, they should remain quarantined (not attending THEO classes except through zoom) for ten days after the symptoms began.
+13) If a student tests positive for the COVID virus, they should remain quarantined (not attending THEO classes except through zoom) for five days after the symptoms began.
 THEO does not require a COVID test to return to class although we have found the vast majority of our families are re-testing at the end of their quarantine to confirm a negative test.

 14) What if someone else in the household tests positive for COVID?
-The student should quarantine for ten days following the first symptoms by their family member, or ten days past when they first experienced symptoms – whichever is longer.
+The student should quarantine for five days following the first symptoms by their family member, or five days past when they first experienced symptoms – whichever is longer.